LogFlames/dice-logging/README.md

 This is the repo containing my project during the 2021 math camp.

-The project is built using an ESP8266 and accelerometer.
+The project is built using an ESP8266 and accelerometer (ADXL345).

 To upload the code use the ESP8266 package for the arduino IDE.